h4m24-a/art-gallery/README.md

 ⚫ Upload your own Art.

-⚫ Add products to shopping cart.
+⚫ Add products to shopping basket.

 ⚫ See the total price.

-⚫ Remove products from shopping cart.
+⚫ Remove products from shopping basket.